profmikegreene/sakai-master-docker/README.md

 ## Install

-Use `git clone https://github.com/profmikegreene/sakai-master-docker.git` to grab this repository.
+`git clone https://github.com/profmikegreene/sakai-master-docker.git` to grab this repository.

-You can then `cd` to the folder you cloned into and either `bash startup.sh` or run the individual commands manually.
+`cd` to the folder you cloned into

+`git clone -b 11.x https://github.com/sakaiproject/sakai.git sakai/src`

 You may want to adjust the CPU/RAM you give Docker and the variables in startup.sh:5 and tomcat/Dockerfile:6 if you have more or less resources to devote to the build.
 The defaults can consume up to 6GB of RAM and 4 CPUs.